GuillaumeFavelier/blockbuilder/README.md

 ### PRIORITY

-- Refactor intersections management, code duplication between build nad delete
+- Refactor intersections management, code duplication between build and delete
-- Refactor block.py
-- Refactor experiment code in Builder
 - Fix dependency with plotter (all over the place)

 ### ToDo